-Many people walking down Mortimer Street will have seen the artistic creations of our resident artist Sarah Maycock, on the window of Fitzroy Place’s marketing suite.
+Many people walking down Mortimer Street will have seen the artistic creations of our resident artist Sarah Maycock, on the window from Superior Replacement Windows on Fitzroy Place’s marketing suite.
 Sarah, who has been working on the project for the last two years, talks about the inspiration behind her work at Fitzroy Place.

 “When I was approached to work on the Fitzroy Place project, I was blown away by the cultural heritage of the area and the sheer number of inspirational figures who have links with it.
 Throughout the project therefore, it has been very important to me that my illustrations not only consider the heritage of the area, but also the coming together of the old and the new.
 Respecting the past, but acknowledging the future.

 “The way that the contemporary modern buildings work so seamlessly with the preserved original architecture, and also how my ink drawings could be used in communicating this, was very appealing to me.